 Every human being has over one kilogram of microorganisms in his/her gut.
-We live in symbiosis with them and they are necessary for digestion and other life maintaining processes.
+We live in symbiosis with them and they are necessary for digestion and other life support processes.
 They affect our mood, energy and probably also to what extent we are curious and social.
 They help to facilitate communication between gut and brain.
 So far we know only around two per cent of their functions and capabilities.
 But one thing is certain: they can live without us, but without them we die.

 The project will both take the shape of further private and public events in Denmark, Norway, Finland, Sweden and Germany.
-In order to make the most of these meetings, we will start by developing the publication “Governing Bodies: An Interdisciplinary investigation into microbes and their effect on human identity,” which will also be a central tool in the public and private workshops.
+In order to make the most of these meetings, the group will start by developing the publication “Governing Bodies: An Interdisciplinary investigation into microbes and their effect on human identity,” which will also be a central tool in the public and private workshops.

 A publication was created that documented the process of the project and was released in May 2022.
 It was edited by Freddie Ross.
 2022.
 Each member of the group has expressed their interest in how humankind’s growing understanding about the microbes in the human body influence.
 The contributions shed light on how microbes influence our health and our personality.
 It was designed by Erik Månsson.

 Emergence and Microbes: Governing Bodies Helsinki?
 A short documentary by Samy Kramer about the Vision Forum and Bioart Society mini festival in Finland